Johnny Marr: Style and influences

-When Marr started to sing as a solo artist in 2012, he explained his decision saying : "[The frontpersons] I related to were Peter Perrett, Colin Newman, Pete Shelley, Siouxsie Sioux.
+When Marr started to sing as a solo artist in 2012, he said, "[The frontpersons] I related to were Peter Perrett, Colin Newman, Pete Shelley, Siouxsie Sioux.
 They were singing from the mind and had integrity."
-He also added : "I'm absolutely not interested in being the frontman in a band that bares my soul or feelings in song.
+He added, "I'm absolutely not interested in being the frontman in a band that bares my soul or feelings in song.
 Siouxsie Sioux, or Ray Davies, or Howard Devoto don't sing from some weird, shlocky, sentimental place.
 What's wrong with singing from the brain?".
-He also expressed admiration for Bert Jansch, Yeah Yeah Yeahs' Nick Zinner, and Franz Ferdinand's guitarists Alex Kapranos and Nick McCarthy.

 Guitars

 Marr has used a variety of guitars throughout his career, but these are his most notable instruments: